-Answers to Knowledge Check and E-assessment practice questions plus guidance for Stretch and Challenge exercises
+Answers to Knowledge check and Practice exam questions plus guidance for Stretch and challenge questions

-Please note: Guidance provided for Stretch and Challenge exercises outlines the topics to include in answers to achieve a good mark if you gave them (with details, reasons and examples) in an exam.
-This guidance is designed to help and instruct you but should not be considered to be the only answer you could give.
+Please note: Guidance provided for Stretch and challenge questions outlines the topics to include in answers to achieve a good mark (if you gave them with details, reasons and examples) in an exam.
+This guidance is designed to help and instruct you but should not be considered to be the only answers you could give.